 Trade receivables are non-interest bearing.
-Most receivables are received between 15 and 45 days from date of business.
-Average debtor days for the period is 40 days (2009:45 days).
+Trade receivable average debtor days has been calculated as 83 (2010: 118).
+Debtor days has been calculated as the balance in trade receivables against new business income recorded in the year.
 The trade receivables represent fees due from investment of initial FIMS or Expert Witness Reports.

-Income arising from initial investment will be paid to the Group from the investment house upon receipt of the clients funds by the investment house.
+Income arising from initial investment will be paid to the Group from the investment house upon receipt of the clients' funds by the investment house.
 Trade receivables are only recorded at the point the funds have been transferred to the investment house.
-Due to the laws and regulations connected to the Groupos clients, these transactions have a substantial documented approval process by the underlying client, supporting the investment, which legally binds the client once the funds are transmitted.
+Due to the laws and regulations connected to the Group's clients, these transactions have a substantial documented approval process by the underlying client, supporting the investment, which legally binds the client once the funds are transmitted.

 A small proportion of the trade receivables are from Expert Witness Reports.
-These are reports that are used in the calculation of the claimantos award once liability has been agreed.
-The cost of these reports are recovered as part of the costs of the claimantos case.
+These are reports that are used in the calculation of the claimant's award once liability has been agreed.
+The cost of these reports are recovered as part of the costs of the claimant's case.
 Whilst the cases may have a complex nature and the timeframe for these cases can span numerous years before the case is settled, resulting in a lengthened debtor period, the risk of non-recovery is minimal.